Zeknes/zeknes.github.io/_includes/about/en.md

 Also I've learned many programming languages, including `Java`, `C/C++`, `Python`, `JavaScript`, alongside other techs like `Linux`, `Css`, `Html`, `Android`, `miniprogram`, `qt`.

 Once very luckily I got a chance to take part in `bytedance` 's Android training program.
-As I can recall, I hadn't been busier in any other time of my life , woke up and start working at a little bit over 7 am, stop at about 0 am.
+As I can recall, I hadn't been busier in any other time of my life , wake up and start working at a little bit over 7 am, stop at about 0 am.
 Because I got other tasks other than Bytedance's training, I was literally doing 2 full-time jobs.
 As the outcome of my consistent working , I got the third place in Android program and finished other tasks well.
 Then I setup my future course mainly towards `embedded Linux`, `C++`, and `Qt` while staying interested in other techs.

 My internship was in `Kingtronics Group` Limited Inc ( XiaMen ) , as a Linux engineer, during that period, I've made a giant leap in upgrading my abilities in `Linux` and other aspects.
 My abilities in solving problems are well approved by my leader, it was a valuable period in my life.